Pig Spirit Animal Symbolism

 Having a pig dream also has sexual connotations.
 It means that you are unfairly denying yourself or your partner their conjugal rights.

-This is your cue to work things out with your part.
+This is your cue to work things out on your part.

 If you are a man, this dream could indicate that you need to treat members of the opposite gender with more consideration.